OpenCageData/geosearch/packages/leaflet-opencage-geosearch/README.md

 ## Leaflet version

-Tested with latest version 1.7.1, 18.0 and 1.9.1, 1.9.3, 1.9.4
+Tested with latest versions 1.7 to 1.9.4

 ## Other external dependencies

-This plugin at the moment uses the [Opencage geoseach SDK bundle]() with alogolia's autocomplete.
+This plugin uses the [Opencage geoseach SDK bundle](https://github.com/OpenCageData/geosearch/tree/master/packages/geosearch-bundle) with Alogolia's autocomplete.
 Check the [instructions](#usage).

 ## Browser / device compatibility

 This plugin will be compatible with the same browsers / device than the leaflet library is.

-## Usage
+## Usage with Leaflet v1.x

 Load the plugin's CSS and JavaScript files: